AdrienChampion/hashconsing/README.md

 `hashconsing` is a hash consing library in Rust.

-It is a based on [Type-Safe Modular Hash-Consing](paper) by Filiâtre and Conchon.
+It is based on [Type-Safe Modular Hash-Consing][paper] by Filiâtre and Conchon.
 It is slightly less efficient as uses Rust's `HashMap`s, not a custom built structure.

-For more details see [the documentation](doc).
+For more details see [the documentation][doc].

 # Known projects using `hashconsing`